Freehold Regional High School District

-The Freehold Regional High School District is a public regional school district established in 1953, that serves students in ninth through twelfth grades from eight communities in western Monmouth County, New Jersey, United States.
+The Freehold Regional High School District is a public regional school district established in 1953, that serves students in ninth through twelfth grades from eight communities in western Monmouth County, in the U.S. state of New Jersey.
 The district, with six high schools, is the largest regional high school district in the state, as measured by enrollment.
 The district serves students from Colts Neck Township, Englishtown, Farmingdale, Freehold Borough, Freehold Township, Howell Township, Manalapan Township and Marlboro Township.

 Each of the six high schools is located in their respective communities: Howell High School in Howell Township, Manalapan High School in Manalapan Township, Marlboro High School in Marlboro Township, Colts Neck High School in Colts Neck Township, Freehold Township High School in Freehold Township & Freehold High School in Freehold Borough, although school boundaries do not match municipal boundaries.

-As of the 2020–21 school year, the district, comprised of six schools, had an enrollment of 10,519 students and 687.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.3:1.
+As of the 2023–24 school year, the district, comprised of six schools, had an enrollment of 10,250 students and 678.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.1:1.

 The district has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 2016.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "GH", the third-highest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "GH", the third-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 The Freehold Regional High School District is home to specialized Magnet Programs.
 The Magnet Programs provide opportunities for students to engage in academic study related to their individual interests.
 The 12 Magnet Programs focus on particular topics, ranging from humanities and law to medical sciences and engineering.
 By joining one of these unique learning communities within the six high schools, students have access to advanced level courses, including Advanced Placement and college level classes.
 Students also engage in real-world activities with recognized experts in fields related to each program.
 Students in these programs distinguish themselves on the national and global stages.
 They earn millions of dollars in scholarships, place at the highest levels in competitions, and attend the nation’s best colleges, universities, and trade schools.

 Freehold Township High School and Howell High School have both been named IB World Schools.
 They are two of only 17 schools in New Jersey to offer the International Baccalaureate (IB) Diploma Programme (DP).
 Every effort is made to keep special education students in the district; a variety of in-class support, resource center, and self-contained programs are conducted to educate those in need of special education.